ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 The Imperator:Invictus mod for allowing the converter to use its descriptions for converted Invictus religions.
 It can be found either on Steam or on the Paradox Mods Website.
 Imperator:Invictus mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2532715348
 Imperator:Invictus mod Paradox Mods Website link: https://mods.paradoxplaza.com/mods/27170/Any

+The Bronze Age Reborn mod for allowing the converter to use its namelists for Bronze Age cultures.
+It can be found on Steam.
+Bronze Age Reborn mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2448788091

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -